guilhermesimas/hard-skills-backend-test-submission/README.md

 match.

 The relational modelling described made clear that all equipments are associated with a vessel, as as such it made sense to me to expose the `equipment`resource under a `vessel` resource.

 Features 1, 2 and 4 of the requirements fit straight away in the RESTful model:

 *  Creating a vessel easily translated to a `POST` request to the `vessel` collection.
 * Registering an equipment could be interpreted as creating an equipment, and as such translated to a `POST` request to the `equipment` collection (under a `vessel` resource).
 * Querying active equipment of a given vessel was exposed via a `GET` request to the `equipment` collection under the `vessel` resource.

 Deactivating multiple equipment by passing one or a list of `equipment` proved a little more of a challenge.

 I was familiar with an approach on RESTful APIs which offered batch-like operations via `POST`ing a sort of `action`-like collection.
 The issued operation is then queryable, in order to consult the status of the process, being therefore a resource of types, and thus matching the RESTful model.
 This might, however, be an overengineering of the feature.

-  Another valid approach would be to issue a `DELETE` on the `equipment` collection, passing the target equipment list.
-  This would be a very simple and effective implementation, but In the end I opted for exposing the feature by `POST`ing a `deactivate` resource under the `equipment` collection.
-It made sense as the user would be creating a sort of action-like resource.
+ In the end I opted for exposing the feature by `POST`ing a `deactivate` resource under the `equipment` collection.
+ I did not, however, expose the queryable resource as the operation is fairly simple and its result would be available fairly quickly.

+ ### Next steps

+ Future improvements to the project would involve:
+ * As business logic and operations grow, separate the controller from the data layer, by using service abstractions.
+ * More descriptive error messages.
+ * Transaction control.
+ * As layers grow, add component, integration and unit testing.
+ * Input validation such as location names.